 The information in this Quarterly Report on Form 10-Q, including the information incorporated herein by reference, include forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-These are statements that include, but are not limited to, statements about future periods; the Company's strategy and ongoing development programs; the Company's clinical trials, including status, costs, goals, timing and other expectations related thereto; the Company's belief as to the potential of its lead compound, SP-2577; the Company's strategic collaborations and license agreements, intellectual property, FDA approval process and government regulation; the potential for Seclidemstat to target the epigenetic dysregulation underlying Ewing sarcoma and advanced solid tumors including, but not limited to, prostate, breast, ovarian, melanoma, colorectal and other cancers; expected timing and results of clinical studies; the ability of seclidemstat to demonstrate drug activity the nature, strategy and focus of the Company; the development and commercial potential of any product candidates; the Company's ability to regain and maintain compliance with Nasdag's continued listing standards; the Company's expectations as to revenue, cash flow, and expenses; critical accounting policies; the potential impact of the COVID-19 pandemic on the Company's business, operations, cash flow and ability to obtain additional financing; the sufficiency of the Company's cash on hand for future operating and capital requirements; the Company's liquidity position, future capital requirements, and need for, and ability to secure, additional financing; the ability of the Company to access additional financing under the Grant Contract with Cancer Prevention and Research Institute of Texas; and the Company's operating losses and ability to continue as a going concern.
+These are statements that include, but are not limited to, statements about future periods; the Company's strategy and ongoing development programs; the Company's clinical trials, including status, costs, goals, timing and other expectations related thereto; the Company's belief as to the potential of its lead compound, SP-2577; the Company's strategic collaborations and license agreements, intellectual property, FDA approval process and government regulation; the potential for Seclidemstat to target the epigenetic dysregulation underlying Ewing sarcoma and advanced solid tumors including, but not limited to. prostate, breast, ovarian, melanoma, colorectal and other cancers; expected timing and results of clinical studies; the ability of seclidemstat to demonstrate drug activity the nature, strategy and focus of the Company; the development and commercial potential of any product candidates; the Company's ability and plan to regain and maintain compliance with Nasdag's continued listing standards; the Company's expectations as to revenue, cash flow, and expenses; critical accounting policies; the potential impact of the COVID-19 pandemic on the Company's business, operations, cash flow and ability to obtain additional financing, the sufficiency of the Company's cash on hand for future operating and capital requirements; the Company's liquidity position, future capital requirements, and need for, and ability to secure, additional financing; the ability of the Company to access additional financing under the Grant Contract with Cancer Prevention and Research Institute of Texas; the Company's operating losses and ability to continue as a going concern and management plan to obtain additional capital through the sale of equity securities in one or more offerings or through issuances of debt instruments, and the Company's decision to engage in any new collaborations or selectively partnering its technology to improve the Company's ability to continue as a going concern.
 These forward-looking statements are based on current expectations and beliefs and involve numerous risks and uncertainties, including those discussed under "Part I - Item 1A - Risk Factors," in our Annual Report on Form 10-K for the year ended December 31, 2019, and under Part II - Item 1A - Risk Factors in this Quarterly Report on Form 10-Q. These risks and uncertainties that could cause actual results to differ materially from expectations or those expressed in these forward-looking statements.
 These forward-looking statements should not be relied upon as predictions of future events as we cannot assure you that the events or circumstances reflected in these statements will be achieved or will occur.
-When used in this report, the words "believe," "may," "could," "will," "estimate," "continue," "anticipate," "intend," "expect," "indicate," "seek," "should," "would," "aim," "target" and similar expressions are intended to identify forward-looking statements, though not all forward-looking statements contain these identifying words.
-All statements, other than statements of historical fact, are statements that could be deemed forward-looking statements
+When used in this report, the words "believe," "may," "could," "will," "estimate," "continue," "anticipate," "intend," "expect," "indicate," "seek," "should," "would," "aim," "target" and similar expressions are intended to identify forwardlooking statements, though not all forward-looking statements contain these identifying words.
+All statements, other than statements of historical fact, are statements that could be deemed forward-looking statements.